CSCI1090-S24/ps1/README.md

 <img src="img/getstarted.png" width="500">

 3. When you select that, you'll see a list of your repositories, including this one, as shown below.
-Select this repository, i.e., `CSCI1090-S24/ps1-yourusername`.
+Select this repository, i.e., `CSCI1090-S24/ps1-yourusername`, where `yourusername` is your GitHub username.

 Then in the `Local Path` box, change the path to something sensible -- like your Desktop or Documents and then a folder named for the class, as shown in the screenshot below. **Be sure to remember what this location is so you can easily find your files later on!**